Uplyuz/PolarWeb/readme.txt

 Once the search is configured, the app retrieves tweets using X API and processes the response.
 Users are informed of the number of tweets retrieved and prompted to move to the next tab for data analysis.

-2. Get Data
-This tab displays the retrieved tweets in a table format, with the following columns:
+Also in this tab, the retrieved tweets will be displayed in a table format, with the following columns:

 Date: The timestamp when the tweet was posted.
-Tweet: The full content of the tweet (translated if necessary).
+Tweet: The full content of the tweet (translated).
 Tweet_Likes: The number of likes the tweet received.
+SocialN: The social network in which the tweet was posted.
 Sentiment: The result of sentiment analysis (0 for Negative, 1 for Positive).
+Year: The year when the tweet was posted.
+Month: The month when the tweet was posted.
+Week: The week when the tweet was posted.
+Words_count: The number of word in the tweet.

 Users can download the dataset with sentiment analysis as a CSV file.

-3. Get Analysis
+2. Get Analysis
 The final tab provides detailed sentiment analysis and visualizations: